 Introduction

 In enterprise software development, codebases with tens of millions of lines have become commonplace.
 How to efficiently and accurately perform security analysis on such massive codebases has always been a technical challenge in the industry.
-CodeEye has successfully achieved efficient scanning of 50-million-line code projects through innovative architectural design and optimization strategies.
+Nora Scan has successfully achieved efficient scanning of 50-million-line code projects through innovative architectural design and optimization strategies.

 Core Challenges